Short-term employment

 • Unemployment benefit recipients

-• Jobseekers with and without benefit entitlement
+• Jobseekers with and without benefits

 • ALG II recipients